 To really get transport working the way New Zealanders need it to, we know that extensive collaboration will be the key – collaboration with our staff internally, and collaboration with our external transport partners.
 A small Ministry like ours gives you plenty of opportunity to gain experience and help shape the future.

 There’s really no better time to join the Ministry, as we enter a whole new era of transport possibilities.
 From Unmanned Aerial Vehicles, to driverless cars and electric vehicles, the Ministry is at the forefront, enabling New Zealanders to enjoy new developments, and the environmental, economic and social benefits they bring.

 It’s an exciting time for us, and you could be part of it.
 At the Ministry of Transport, you’ll make a real contribution to shaping how New Zealanders connect with each other and the world.

 Transport is essential for the lives of every New Zealander.
 It allows us to access economic and social opportunities within New Zealand and across the globe.

 The Ministry of Transport is the government’s chief policy adviser on transport.
 We provide advice on the funding, investment and regulatory arrangements needed to support a sound transport system, including land, aviation and maritime transport.

-In all our actions, we strive to deliver on our purpose of: ensuring our transport system helps New Zealand thrive.
+In all our actions, we strive to deliver on our purpose of: Enabling New Zealanders to flourish.